zlobendog/polars_encryption/README.md

 This is a plugin to extend Polars with encryption algorithm **AES-GSM-SIV** written in Rust for a blazing fast (c) performance.

+# Changelog
+08-01-2025: updated for latest versions of Polars and rust

 # Sources